citra-emu/citra-web/site/content/entry/citra-progress-report-2023-q1/index.md

 The recent release of Android 13 on some newer devices has caused significant problems with Citra's user interface.
 No longer could you swipe down from the top to open the in-game menu.
 Instead, just the phone notification bar would be brought down.

-Due to this, you could no longer access Save States, Amiibo, Screen Layout, Overlay, FPS counter and more.
-This has made it difficult to fully utilize Citra's capabilities on devices running Android 13
+Due to this, you could no longer access Save States, Amiibo, Screen Layout, Overlay, FPS counter, and more.
+This has made it difficult to fully utilize Citra's capabilities on devices running Android 13.

-The solution was to just use the back button found on all devices to open the in-emulation menu instead!
-This can be accessed from the bottom of the device, next to the home button and recents button.
+The solution was to use the back button found on all devices to open the in-emulation menu instead!
+This can be accessed from the bottom of the device, next to the Home and Recents button.
 The in-emulation menu is accessible on a number of devices now, such as Chromebooks running Citra Android and VR headsets, not just devices running Android 13.

 # Emulation Accuracy